ayushgun/authplus/README.md

 2. Clone the repository with `git clone https://github.com/ayushgun/authplus`.

-3. Initialize a MongoDB cluster with a database titled `authentication` and collections titled `licenses` and `users`.
-Set the `database_uri` in `configuration/config.env` to the MongoDB connection URI
+3. Initialize a MongoDB cluster with a database titled `authentication` and two collections titled `licenses` and `users`.
+Set the `database_uri` in `configuration/config.env` to the MongoDB connection URI.

 4. Generate a Fernet encryption key using this [script](https://gist.github.com/ayushgun/1fd456f8cfb51e1d6ccf21d52c39317f).
 Set the `encryption_key` in `configuration/config.env` to the generated Fernet encryption key.